Key Takeaways

 Facial Exercises and Massage

 Use clean hands and do gentle lymphatic movements outward from the center of your face.
-This habit may lower tension and improve blood flow, reducing ageing signs and giving a natural glow.
+This habit may lower tension and improve blood flow, reducing aging signs and giving a natural glow.
 Sauna heat makes these moves more effective by raising blood flow and helping collagen grow.

 Final Thoughts